Casino Security: Anti-Money Laundering, Oversight and Training

 - Where appropriate, limiting the types of transactions that will be permitted for higher risk patrons; and

-- Mandatory AML training for BCLC and casino staff that is updated on a regular basis.
+- Requiring AML training for BCLC and casino staff.

 For more about our compliance regime, visit Compliance Commitment to British Columbians.